 - How and when will I learn of the final status of my application?

-All applicants will be notified of the status of their application (Awardee, Alternate, Honorable Mention, or No Award) via e-mail by the end of March.
+All applicants will be notified of the status of their application (Awardee, Alternate, Honorable Mention, or No Award) via e-mail by April.
 Notifications will be sent to the e-mail address associated with your online application.

 - How can I access rater feedback from my application?